simonorzel26/blip/README.md

   - Download the `.exe` from the latest tag and run the installer.
   - If SmartScreen warns, choose More info → Run anyway.

+### Updating (Beta)

+**macOS**: Simply delete the old app from Applications and install the new version.
+Your app data (settings, file library, etc.) will be preserved as it's stored separately in `~/Library/Application Support/com.blip.rsvp-reader/`.

+**Windows**: Uninstall the old version and install the new one.
+Your data is stored in `%APPDATA%\com.blip.rsvp-reader\` and will be preserved.

 ### Features

 - Emphasized Optimal Recognition Point (ORP) highlighting